 Eat nutrient-rich snacks that’ll keep you feeling satiated until your next meal — like apple slices with a tablespoon of peanut butter, carrot sticks with 2 tablespoons of hummus, or homemade energy balls.

 (Pro tip: Need more ideas on how to eat right and get fit?
 Download our free “100 Ways to Lose Weight” guide here!)

 How to Choose Healthy Snacks

-Including snacks in your meal plan is especially helpful if you’re following a nutrition plan like Portion Fix.
+Including snacks in your meal plan is especially helpful if you’re following a nutrition program like Ultimate Portion Fix.

 “By planning out your snacks in advance — as with all your meals — you ensure that you’re getting all your containers in daily,” Benté says.
 “If you always have something healthy to snack on, that means you won’t be unprepared and eat something that doesn’t fit into your containers.”

 Snacking on a hard-boiled egg or a handful of almonds can be an easy way to stave off hunger and add some extra protein into your diet.